facebook Construction Manager Vs Architect | What's The Difference

 • Monitoring the project to ensure it is meeting all the regulations and guidelines.

-• Collaborating with the design team and architects
+• Collaborating with the design team and architects.

 • Tracking the progress and regular status updates to the client.